-- follow the school's Acceptable Use Policy and online safety guidance - ensure that privacy settings are set at maximum on any social networking sites they use privately and that pupils and their parents/carers are never able to view the content or listed as approved contacts - never use or access social networking sites of pupils or their parents/carer. - not give their personal contact details to pupils or their parents/carers - not seek to communicate/make contact or respond to contact with pupils or their parents/carers outside of the purposes of their work - only use equipment, e.g. mobile phones and laptops provided by the school to communicate with pupils and their parents/carers, for approved professional purposes only, making sure that parents/carers have given permission for this form of communication to be used - only make contact with children for professional reasons and in accordance with this Code and other school policies - recognise that text messaging should only be used as part of an agreed protocol and when other forms of communication are not possible; and recognise that text messaging is rarely an appropriate response to a child in a crisis situation or at risk of harm - not discuss or share data relating to children/parents/carers in staff or private social media groups ensure that their use of technologies could not bring the school into disrepute
+able to view the content or listed as approved contacts

+- never use or access social networking sites of pupils or their parents/carers. - not give their personal contact details to pupils or their parents/carers - not seek to communicate/make contact or respond to contact with pupils or their parents/carers outside of the purposes of their work - only use equipment, e.g. mobile phones and laptops provided by the school to communicate with pupils and their parents/carers, for approved professional purposes only, making sure that parents/carers have given permission for this form of communication to be used - only make contact with pupils for professional reasons and in accordance with this policy and other school policies - recognise that text messaging, devices using school and accounts, should only be used as part of an agreed protocol and forms other when of communication are not possible; and recognise that text messaging is rarelv an appropriate response to a child in a crisis situation or at risk of harm - not discuss or share data relating to children/parents/carers in staff or private social media groups - ensure that their use of technologies could not bring the school into disrepute